Kipchoge Keino: Early life

-Keino was born in Kipsamo, Nandi District, Kenya.
-His name, Kipchoge, is a Nandi language expression for "born near the grain storage shed".
+Keino was born on 17th January 1940 in Kipsamo, Nandi District, Kenya.
+His name, Kipchoge, is a Nandi language expression for "born near the grain storage shed."
 His parents died when he was a youngster and he was raised by an aunt.
 After finishing school, he joined the Kenya Police.
 Before taking up athletics, he played rugby.

 Athletic career

 He began his international career at the 1962 Commonwealth Games in Perth, Western Australia where he came eleventh in the three miles.
 At the 1964 Summer Olympics he finished fifth in 5000 m and just missed qualification for the 1500 m final.

 On 27 August 1965, Keino lowered the 3000 m world record by over 6 seconds to 7:39.6 in his first attempt at the distance.
 He won two gold medals (1500 and 5000 metres) at the inaugural All-Africa Games.
 Later in that year, he broke the 5000 m world record held by Ron Clarke, clocking 13:24.2.
 At the 1966 Commonwealth Games in Kingston, Jamaica, he won both the mile run and three-mile run.
 In the next Commonwealth Games, Keino won the 1500 metres and was third in the 5000 metres.

 At the 1968 Summer Olympics in Mexico City, he won the 1500 metres gold medal (defeating American favourite and world record holder Jim Ryun by 20 metres, the largest winning margin in the history of the event) and 5000 m silver medal.
 Four years later, he won the 3000 metres steeplechase gold and 1500 metres silver at the 1972 Summer Olympics in Munich, Germany.
-He retired in 1973.
+Keino was the flag bearer for Kenya in the 1964 Summer Olympics and the 1972 Summer Olympics opening ceremonies.
+Keino retired in 1973.
 He is on the cover of the October 1968 issue of Track and Field News, the first issue following the Olympics.
 He shared the cover of the September 1969 issue with Naftali Bon.